anjastev/anjastev/README.md

 ## About Me 🌟

-- **UX/UI Designer** 🎨: I create user-centric designs with a focus on usability and aesthetics using tools like Figma.
 - **Student** 📚: I’m currently studying Computer Science, continuously learning and applying new technologies.

 ## Projects 🚀